realadammatthew/humbleberger/src/copy/who-is-yeshua.md

 ## Before We Begin

-Have you ever spoken with a _Christian_ about their faith?
+Have you ever spoken with a _Messianic Jew_ about their faith?
 Maybe you know some, or maybe this is all new to you!
 Either way, you might have heard a little word called “_the Gospel_.”
 It’s a small word with a powerful message: the _Good News_ that _God loves you_ and has a plan to restore you to Him.
 We’re about to embark on a spiritual journey called “_Encountering Messiah_.”
 Curious about what _Messiah_ means?
 In the Hebrew Scriptures, it simply means _Anointed One_—God’s chosen Redeemer.
 Let’s start this journey by exploring the heart of this _Good News_!

 ---